-Yes, my sponsor just called me and said his blood pressures really high.
-His heart’s beating weird and he’s afraid of passing on and man that just centered me a lot.
-It inspired me to go out there and go out here and carry a message because you never know how much time you have left.
+Yes, my sponsor just called me and said his blood pressure is really high.
+His heart’s beating weird and he’s afraid of passing on and he’s a man that’s just centered on me a lot.
+It inspired me to go out there and carry a message because you never know how much time you have left.

 What I like about AA Step 10 is that for him, he’s feeling afraid.
 He is afraid of dying and he talked to me about it right away.
 As the sponsee, I call him every day and to me, AA Step 10 is just expressing and sharing your life with people, especially when things are scaring you or things are difficult or things are great.

-Sponsors or accountability partners helped a bunch not just in AA Step 10 but across life.
+Sponsors and accountability partners helped a bunch not just in AA Step 10 but across life.
 In anything you want to learn, it can help to have a mentor to learn it faster.